Harki: Post-war abandonment and reprisals

 Some officers of the French army disobeyed and tried to assist the Harkis under their command - as well as their families - to escape from Algeria.
 About 90,000 Harkis (including family members) found refuge in France.

-On the other hand, the far-right Organisation armée secrète terrorist group initiated a campaign of bombings in Algeria following the Évian Accords to block Pieds-Noirs from leaving the country.
+On the other hand, the Organisation armée secrète, a far-right terror organisation, initiated a campaign of bombings in Algeria following the Évian Accords to block pieds-noirs from leaving the country.

-As feared widespread reprisals took place against those Harkis who remained in Algeria.
+As feared, widespread reprisals took place against those Harkis who remained in Algeria.
 It is estimated that the National Liberation Front (FLN) or lynch mobs in Algeria killed at least 30,000 and possibly as many as 150,000 Harkis and their dependents, sometimes in circumstances of extreme cruelty.
 In A Savage War Of Peace, the historian Alistair Horne wrote:

 Hundreds died when put to work clearing the minefields along the Morice Line, or were shot out of hand.
 Others were tortured atrociously; army veterans were made to dig their own tombs, then swallow their decorations before being killed; they were burned alive, or castrated, or dragged behind trucks, or cut to pieces and their flesh fed to dogs.
 Many were put to death with their entire families, including young children.